-They are described in "NETPATH Access to netconfig Data" on page 116 and in getnetpath(3N).
-These routines let the user influence the selection of transports used by the application.
+These routines are described in "NETPATH Access to netconfig Data" on page 108 and in getnetpath(3N).
+They let the user influence the selection of transports used by the application.

 To avoid user influence on transport selection, use the routines that access the netconfig database directly.
-These routines are described in "Accessing netconfig" on page 118 and in getnetconfig(3N).
+These routines are described in "Accessing netconfig" on page 109 and in getnetconfig(3N):